ih4t3youall/entrevistas/bateriaPreguntas/System Design.md

 Are most use cases read-only?

 Step 2: Design the system.
 Outline the most essential parts of the system and show how they work together to achieve the desired function.
+START DESIGNING APIs (REST/RPC/GRAPHQL) WITH ITS REQUEST PARAMETERS AND RESPONSES.
+DATA MODELING: Simple schema that lists most important fields, Discuss data access patterns and read-write ratio, Discuss indexing, and which database to use

 Step 3: Explore the design.
 You or your interviewer will choose an interesting component and discuss its details.

-Step 4: Improve the design.
-Consider the current design's issues and how to fix them and support more users.
+Consider how non-functional requirements impact design choices.
+Transactions: If the system requires transactions, consider a database that offers the ACID Data size, Partitioning, Offline processing, etc

+Step 4: Improve the design: Bottlenecks and Scale Single points of failure: How could the system be more robust and maintain uptime?
+Data replication: Is the data important enough to make copies?
+How important is it to keep all copies the same?
+CDNs: Does it provide a service for people all over the world?
+Would data centers in different parts of the world make it faster?

 Step 5: Wrap up.
 Check that the design meets all requirements and suggest ways to improve it.